vin9381-triv/Sentiment-Analysis/README.md

 # Socio-Economic News Sentiment Analysis

 ## Overview
 This project aims to perform sentiment analysis on news articles related to socio-economic issues in India.
 The goal is to understand the sentiment and popularity of specific socio-economic topics mentioned in the articles.
-The project involves fetching articles, data preprocessing, searching for related articles, and performing sentiment analysis.
+The project involves fetching articles, data preprocessing, and finding sentiment.

 ## Libraries Used
-- GoogleNews: A Python library to fetch news articles from Google News.
+- **GoogleNews**: A Python library to fetch news articles from Google News.
-- Pymongo - A python library to connect to Mongo Db Compass.
+- **Pymongo**: A Python library to connect to Mongo Db Compass.
-- TextBlob (NLTK): A library for performing sentiment analysis on text data.
+- **TextBlob (NLTK)**: A library for performing sentiment analysis on text data.

 ## Installing Libraries
 To get started with the project, you'll need to install the necessary libraries.
 Here are the installation steps for each library: